British Stammering Association: Apple's "woozy face" emoji

-It was picked up by the Metro newspaper in the UK, as well as bplatforms which covered Apple internationally.
-STAMMA were contacted by supporters around the world and worked with the International Stuttering Association and VivaVoce Assoziatione in Italy, plotting a coordinated international campaign, with a petition on change.org.
+It was picked up by the Metro newspaper in the UK, as well as by platforms which covered Apple internationally.
+Stamma were contacted by supporters around the world and worked with the International Stuttering Association and VivaVoce Assoziatione in Italy, plotting a coordinated international campaign, with a petition on change.org.

-On 2 July 2021, STAMMA received word that Apple had released iOS update 14.7, which stopped the woozy face emoji from appearing when typing the word stammering.
-STAMMA are still waiting for a formal response from Apple.
+On 2 July 2021, Stamma received word that Apple had released iOS update 14.7, which stopped the woozy face emoji from appearing when typing the word stammering.
+Stamma are still waiting for a formal response from Apple.

-No Diversity Without Disfluency
+"No Diversity Without Disfluency"

-STAMMA started a campaign in October 2021 to get more people who stammer on TV, radio and film.
+Stamma started a campaign, "No Diversity Without Disfluency", in October 2021 to get more people who stammer on TV, radio and film.
 They set up a change.org petition at www.stamma.org/petition which to date has received over 20,000 signatures.
 It is currently working with stammering associations in the US and Australia to adopt the campaign in their territories.
 The campaign was picked up by Ofcom, who said, "We applaud the work to raise awareness of stammering and encourage broadcasters to take notice".